senziio-admin/hacs-senziio-integration/README.md

 7. **Search for the Integration**: Type "Senziio" in the search bar.

 8. **Download the Integration**: You should see the Senziio integration listed.
-Click "Download" and follow any prompts to complete the process.
+   From item 3 dots menu, click "Download" and follow any prompts to complete the process.

 9. **Restart Home Assistant**: After the download is complete, restart Home Assistant to apply the changes.